-Before getting a condo, you have to familiarize yourself with the structures of lease contracts for your own protection.
+Before getting a condo, you have to familiarize yourself with the rental law and the structures of lease contracts for your own protection.
 From the terms and conditions, rates, maintenance, and necessary clauses, it’s important to have a proper guide to help you complete a commercial lease contract.
 If you want to get your money’s worth and have a business space with competitive rates, check out DMCI Homes Leasing properties.

 Real Property Tax in the Philippines